Scotland at the UEFA European Championship

 The UEFA European Championship is the main football competition of the men's national football teams governed by UEFA (the Union of European Football Associations).
 Held every four years since 1960, in the even-numbered year between World Cup tournaments, it was originally called the UEFA European Nations' Cup, changing to the current name in 1968.
 Starting with the 1996 tournament, specific championships are often referred to in the form “Euro XXXX”.
 Prior to entering the tournament all teams other than the host nations (which qualify automatically) compete in a qualifying process.

-Scotland have participated in three UEFA European Championship finals, those held in 1992 and 1996, and Euro 2020 (played in 2021 due to the COVID-19 pandemic).
-They played nine matches, winning two, drawing two and losing five.
-They scored five goals and conceded ten, failing to advance past the group stage so far.
+Scotland have participated in four UEFA European Championship finals: the 1992, 1996, 2020 (played in 2021 due to the COVID-19 pandemic) and 2024 editions.
+They have played twelve matches, winning two, drawing three and losing seven.
+They have scored seven goals and conceded seventeen, failing to advance past the group stage so far.

 History

 1960s

 Scotland first participated in the European Championships in 1968, after not entering the first two tournaments.
 The 1966–67 and 1967–68 editions of the British Home Championship formed the results of their qualifying group, with Scotland finishing a point behind group winners England.
 Scotland's first qualifying match was a 1–1 draw in Cardiff against Wales on 22 October 1966, with Denis Law scoring an 86th-minute equaliser for the Scots.
 Scotland's first win came against Northern Ireland on 16 November 1966 at Hampden Park - they won 2–1.
 On 15 April 1967, Scotland became the first side to defeat England since their World Cup victory - a 3–2 win at Wembley gave Scotland the 1966–67 British Home Championship crown.
 Northern Ireland defeated Scotland 1–0 in Belfast on 21 October 1967, before a 3–2 victory against the Welsh on 22 November 1967.
 A 1–1 draw with England, on 24 February 1968, wasn't enough for Scotland to qualify from the group.